 It contributes mild skin lightening properties, effective at reducing scars, blemishes and hyperpigmentation due to its Vitamin C and E content.
 Grape seed oil also provides anti-ageing benefits by eradicating free radicals and promoting collagen restoration at the cellular level for smoother, firmer skin.

-Helianthus Annuus (Sunflower) Seed Oil is also a well absorbed, light weight oil without residue, rich in linoleic acid and Vitamin E. Essential fatty acids help to maintain the skin barrier and decrease transepidermal water loss, keeping skin supple and soft.
-It’s emollient nature ensures smoother more hydrated skin for longer.
+Sunflower Seed Oil is a well absorbed, lightweight oil without residue, rich in linoleic acid and Vitamin E. Essential fatty acids help to maintain the skin barrier and decrease transepidermal water loss, keeping skin supple and soft.
+Its emollient nature ensures smoother more hydrated skin for longer.
 Antioxidants provide anti-ageing advantages, fighting free radical and UV damage, thus protecting against premature ageing.
 Caretenoids make it a good acne treatment while anti-inflammatory properties boost new cell production and reduce irritation for a radiant glow.

 Isopropyl Palmitate is derived from processing palmitic acid from coconut oil.
 It is an emollient used to improve moisture content, helping to make skin smooth and less prone to irritations such as eczema and dermatitis.
 Excessive use however can lead to acne, blackheads or whiteheads.